 - 1) Older adults.

 - 2) Transportation

 - 3) Environment.

 - 4) Housing and land use.

-- 5) Economic development.

 It identifies policy positions intended to inform the Colorado congressional delegation, Congress, federal and state executive branch officials, and others as they develop and implement national policy on these issues.
 This policy statement guides DRCOG's federal legislative positions and actions during the coming year.